juanluislopez24/django-gis-assignment/README.md

 4. POST GEOJSON data with a python script.
 5. Use JWT for authentication.
 6. Implement appropiate tests.
-7. Provide a Dockerfile and docker-compose.yml files for deployment.
+7. TODO: Provide a Dockerfile and docker-compose.yml files for deployment.

 ### Setup
 1. Install Postgresql with postgis extension.